 This game was my absolute favourite when I was 5/6, could never cross any levels.
 Was just was so fascinated by the alluring dungeon setting and the background music.
 Even my parents would play this game.
 They would even fight for their turn!

 Tetris seems like such a simple game, but man is it obsessive.
 Wanting to fit those blocks together like they belonged to each other was your life goal.
 You can just go on and on playing this game, until it gets too fast for you to handle.

 Who hasn’t played this?
 Never got to saving the princess though.

-Even as I write this, the iconic background music, that can probably classified under techno is playing on my head.
+Even as I write this, the iconic background music, that can probably classified under techno is playing in my head.

 4. Battle City

 This one was a simple weird game.
-Played it one quite a bit, because for back them, it was pretty intriguing.
+Played this one quite a bit, because for back them, it was pretty intriguing.
 Battle tanks fighting it out for victory, what’s not to like?

 Bomberman was some epic stuff.
-You have to plant bombs and run away in time, so that the explosion kills your opponents in the game.
+You had to plant bombs and run away in time, so that the explosion kills your opponents in the game.
 Planting a bomb and killing yourself was just the worst.
 Come to think of it, I have technically been a suicide bomber in the video game world.
 I almost forgot how much I loved this game.
-I love this question!
+We used to make fart jokes about it.

 6. Adventure Island

 This game was some wow level for the kid me when I played it first.
 The game is pretty much like Mario, except that you have a weird uncle in green underwear as your main character.
 It felt like an exotic cool game back then.

 8. Circus Charlie